hashgraph/stablecoin-studio/cli/README.md

 ## Overview

-Implementation of an Stable Coin Accelerator SDK for Command Line Interface (CLI).

 The Command Line Interface (CLI) uses the API exposed by the SDK to create, manage and operate Stable Coins.
 It is meant as a "demo tool" to showcase the project's functionalities.

 ## Installation